PeanutsVSAlmonds (Whole)

 Almonds (Whole)

-When comparing Peanuts and Almonds (Whole), there are notable nutritional differences that can influence your dietary choices.
-Peanuts contains 1.8g more protein per 100g serving, representing a 8% difference in protein content.
-With 23.2g of protein, Peanuts is the superior choice for those prioritizing protein intake.
+Peanuts has 1.8g more protein per 100g than Almonds (Whole) — 23.2g vs 21.5g per 100g (USDA).
 For those watching their calorie intake, Peanuts offers only 588.332 calories per 100g compared to 625.75 calories in Almonds (Whole).
 In terms of protein efficiency (protein per calorie), Peanuts delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery